landrs-toolkit/DroneDataBuddy/Pilot_UserStories.md

     * Timestamp source
     * Output file format
     * Have optional page to collect additional information related imagery specifically
+2. Select trajectory source for sensor data capture
+  * Access trajectory selection form and select:
+    * GPS source
+    * Altitude source
+    * Orientation source
+    * Time source
-2. Repeat (1) for each sensor
+3. Repeat (1&2) for each sensor
-3. Define a preflight metadata checklist and assign a URI
+4. Define a preflight metadata checklist and assign a URI
    * Mission (flight plan as created in external planning software)
    * Calibration image or ground data sampling
    * Legal checklists
-4. Define a postflight metadata and assign a URI
+5. Define a postflight metadata and assign a URI
    * Post-flight Calibration image or ground data sampling
    * Flight log
    * Legal checklists
-5. Select/Define local data archive URI for this DMP information endpoint
+6. Select/Define local data archive URI for this DMP information endpoint
-6. Select/Define local data archive URI for the intended flight data
+7. Select/Define local data archive URI for the intended flight data
-6. Publish information to local archive
+8. Publish information to local archive
 // Wishlist: Optional page to configure realtime monitoring configuration (MQTT/Mavlink/COAP/NBIoT/ROS)

 ### Task: Capture Flight Data
 * Done in the field likely without web connectivity
+- Results in the creation of a URI associated with each flight's complete data set that includes links to associated sensors, drone, flight plan, pre and post flight check lists, project, and campaign

 * Using the drone provided webinterface:

 1. Capture preflight metadata by going through previosuly created preflight checklists